 Direct property investment in homes and apartments provide a net rental income yield of around 2.0%.

-Government stamp duty taxes on the purchase price range up to 6%, and double that for non-Australian citizen buyers.
+Government stamp duty on the purchase price is up to 6%, versus REITs 0.1%.

 Direct property also requires management.